 The TV anime series Super Machine Zambot 3, the first work Nippon Sunrise (now Sunrise) created on its own, was also a breakthrough work for Yoshiyuki Tomino, who is now a leading director in the field of Japanese animation.

-In this feature, we'll examine the process by which Super Machine Zambot 3 was planned, beginning with earliest stages.
-In doing so, we'll also address the substance of the work itself.
+In this feature, we'll examine the process by which Super Machine Zambot 3 was planned, starting from the earliest stages.
+In doing so, we'll also address the content of the work itself.

 The anime production company Sunrise Studio (the predecessor to Nippon Sunrise) was originally founded in 1973 by production staff who had left the old Mushi Production.
 Sunrise Studio was part of Soeisha, a children's film production subsidiary of the film distributor Tohokushinsha, and it did the actual film production for anime programs developed by Tohokushinsha and Toei's TV division.